 Head over to the Fiesta Bandstand throughout the day to enjoy the show.

 - 2 pm to 8 pm on Thursday and Friday

 - 12:30 pm to 7:30 pm on Saturday

 - 1 pm to 6 pm on Sunday

-Also, keep an eye out for the Red Arrows who annually show up for a loud and colorful flyover.
+Also, the Red Arrows show up annually for a loud and colorful flyover.

 Drive and Park